 When both conditions are specified, only the builds which must be cleaned according to all rules will be actually removed: TeamCity finds the oldest build to preserve according to each of the rules and then cleans all builds older than the oldest one of the two found.

-For the Artifacts level you can also specify the patterns for the artifact names:

-Artifact patterns.
-The artifacts matching the specified pattern will be in/excluded from the clean-up.
+For the Artifacts level you can also specify the patterns for the artifact names: the artifacts matching the specified pattern will be in/excluded from the clean-up.
 Use newline-delimited rules following Ant-like pattern.
+For example:

-Examples: - to clean-up artifacts with 'file' as a part of the name, use the following syntax:
+to clean-up artifacts with 'file' as a part of the name, use the following syntax:

-*.jarartifacts with 'file' as a part of the name from clean-up, use
+fileas a part of the name from clean-up, use

 builds of build configurations that were deleted less than one day ago.